department-of-veterans-affairs/vagov-content/pages/service-member-benefits.md

     links:
       - url: "/education/eligibility/"
         label: GI Bill and other education benefits
         description: Find out if you qualify for VA education benefits to help pay for school or training.
-And learn how to transfer Post-9/11 GI Bill benefits to your dependents. <br> <b>Open to active and inactive duty service members</b>
+If you qualify for the Post-9/11 GI Bill, learn how to transfer your unused benefits to your spouse or dependent children. <br> <b>Open to active and inactive duty service members</b>
       - url: "/housing-assistance/home-loans/eligibility/"
         label: Certificate of eligibility for a VA-backed home loans
         description: Review requirements for getting a certificate of eligibility to buy, build, improve, or refinance a home. <br> <b>Open to active and inactive duty service members</b>